wp-plugins/events-made-easy/readme.txt

 == Changelog ==

+= 1.5.41 (2015//) =
+* Feature: added placeholder #_EVENTCATEGORIES_CSS, returning a space-separated list of categories.
+           Also, excluding categories is possible, like in #_EVENTCATEGORIES Also added #_LOCATIONCATEGORIES_CSS

 = 1.5.40 (2015/05/31) =
 * Bugfix: when deleting a booking, the extra field answers were deleted before the mail was sent, resulting in some placeholders not being replaced in that mail
 * Bugfix: fix untranslated and unescaped category names when creating/editing events